 We are an independent oil and natural gas company focused on the acquisition, development, exploration and exploitation of unconventional, onshore oil and natural gas reserves in the Permian Basin in West Texas.
-Our activities are primarily directed at the Clearfork, Spraberry, Wolfcamp, Cline, Strawn and Atoka formations which we refer to as the Wolfberry play.
+Our activities are primarily directed at the horizontal development of the Wolfcamp and Spraberry formations in the Midland Basin and the Wolfcamp and Bone Spring formations in the Delaware Basin.
 We intend to continue to develop our reserves and increase production through development drilling and exploitation and exploration activities on our multi-year inventory of identified potential drilling locations and through acquisitions that meet our strategic and financial objectives, targeting oil-weighted reserves.
 Substantially all of our revenues are generated through the sale of oil, natural gas liquids and natural gas production.
-Our production was approximately 75% oil, 14% natural gas liquids and 11% natural gas for the year ended December 31, 2015, approximately 76% oil, 14% natural gas liquids and 10% natural gas for the year ended December 31, 2014 and approximately 76% oil, 13% natural gas liquids and 11% natural gas for the year ended December 31, 2015, our net acreage position in the Permian Basin was approximately 84,683 net acres.